Factors Affecting the Cost of Dental Implants

 Schedule Your Consultation

 Dental implants provide the best solution to missing teeth, restoring both form and function to your smile.
 This restorative treatment can prevent changes to the jaw and provide a stable replacement that allows you to retain normal dentition and speech patterns.
-If you have experienced tooth loss and want to learn more about the cost of dental implants, contact our practice online or by calling (505) 256-1770 and schedule a consultation with Dr. Kelly.
+If you have experienced tooth loss and want to learn more about the cost of dental implants or the treatment timeline, contact our practice online or by calling (505) 256-1770 and schedule a consultation with Dr. Kelly.

 “We believe that every patient has infinite worth and should be treated with dignity and respect.
 We are dedicated to educating, creating awareness, and empowering people to make treatment choices that are consistent with their own beliefs, needs and desires.”
 Dr. Tim Kelly